ishween/Team2A/README.md

 - Reproducible code and documentation

 **Impact**
-Sales teams waste 50%+ of their time on unqualified leads and discover at-risk accounts only after they've churned, costing companies millions annually.
+Sales teams waste 60%+ of their time on unqualified leads and discover at-risk accounts only after they've churned, costing companies millions annually.
 Our CRM Intelligence Assistant combines predictive analytics with conversational AI to deliver $1.5M+ in productivity savings through 95.4% accurate lead scoring, $2.5M+ in retained revenue via proactive account health monitoring (R² = 0.947), and 99.7% recall on deal predictions for accurate forecasting.
 By making AI insights accessible through natural language queries—reducing time-to-insight by 80-90%—this solution democratizes data-driven decision making, enabling sales teams to close 15-20% more deals and transforming reactive CRM systems into proactive intelligence assistants accessible to everyone, regardless of technical expertise.

 ---

 ## 🙏 **Acknowledgements**

-Thank your Challenge Advisor, host company representatives, TA, and others who supported your project.
+We would like to sincerely thank Ishween Kaur, our Challenge Advisor, for her expertise, guidance, and consistent support throughout this project.
+We are also grateful to Leah Dsouza, our AI Studio Coach, for always being willing to help and generously sharing her knowledge whenever we needed it.